5 Step Risk Management Process

 Risk Assessment

-- Understand the importance of an assessment of risk
+- Understand the importance of a risk assessment

 - Identify short-, medium-, and long-term new risks